wagslane/qvault/README.md

 ## Features

 * Open source - as all password managers should be
+* Generate Bitcoin cold wallets from within the app
 * Offline mode - optional
 * Dual encryption using physical Qvault cards - optional
 * Recovery code in case master password is forgotten - optional